oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/mem_channels/README.md

 By default, the Intel® oneAPI DPC++ compiler configures each global memory type in a burst-interleaved manner where memory words are interleaved across the available memory channels.
-This usually leads to better throughput because it prevents load imbalance by ensuring that memory accesses to not favor one external memory channel over another.
+This usually leads to better throughput because it prevents load imbalance by ensuring that memory accesses do not favor one external memory channel over another.
 However, this configuration can be expensive in terms of FPGA resources because the global memory interconnect required to orchestrate the memory accesses across all the channels is complex.

-The Intel® oneAPI DPC++ compiler allows to avoid this area overhead by disabling burst-interleaving and assigning buffers to invidual channels.
-There are two advantages for such configuration:
+The Intel® oneAPI DPC++ compiler allows you to avoid this area overhead by disabling burst-interleaving and assigning buffers to invidual channels.
+There are two advantages to such configuration:
 1. A simpler global memory interconnect is built which requires a smaller amount of FPGA resources than the interconnect needed for the burst-interleaving configuration.